How to Set Meaningful Goals for the New Year (Without Pressure or Perfectionism)

 Big goals are exciting… until they become overwhelming.
 That’s why micro‑steps are essential.

-Micro‑steps are tiny, doable actions that build momentum.
+Micro‑steps are tiny, doable actions that build momentum without triggering resistance.

 Examples: